 2. …ask or talk about things that are boring to you, e.g. work, the weather, or anything that seems to cause your date to glaze over–just because you are passionate about the new camshaft length in the Porsche 911 doesn’t mean she is.

 3. …discuss highly charged topics on the first couple dates, such as religion, politics (Romney vs. Obama) or any topic that causes your date to clam up.
 Get to know one another first, then build on this relationship by gradually broaching more sensitive issues.

 4. …take your iPhone or any other phone out of your pocket.
 Friends and Facebook can wait.
 If you absolutely must text, do so after excusing yourself to the bathroom.
 Limit two bathroom breaks per date please.

 5. …be all over your date on your first outing together.
 Men, you are likely to communicate that all you are looking for is sex and scare her off (unless that is what she is looking for) and women, you are likely to communicate desperation or that you don’t have a lot of respect for yourself.
 Definitely be flirty and physically friendly–perhaps greeting with a hug, occasionally squeeze her knee or brush his forearm–but save anything you wouldn’t do in front of your mother for future dates.

 Anything I left out?
-Holler at me at firstname.lastname@example.org.
+I’d love to hear from you at http://www.SFRelationshipCoaching.com or directly at firstname.lastname@example.org.